ILLGrenoble/visa-docs/docs/source/overview/overview-requirements.md

 # Requirements

-Belowi is a list of requirements necessary to run VISA:
+Below is a list of requirements necessary to run VISA:

 - **The fully deployed VISA application with a reverse proxy to manage the different end points**

   Assistance is given here with example *docker-compose* files to deploy the Docker containers.
+The application has to be properly configured too: a rich set of environment variables are available to customise VISA.

 - **An OpenStack cloud infrastucture**